Danny Guo | 郭亚东

 Another person disagreed with the message, ignored it, and nobody cared.
 This person eventually learned to just disregard everything the CEO says.

-Another person doesn’t have all the context that the CEO does and doesn’t really understand what the CEO said as a result.
+Another person doesn’t have all the context that the CEO does and as a result, fails to fully understand what the CEO said.

 There are so many failure modes, even though the message is coming from the CEO, the person who should have the easiest time getting a message across.
 But even the CEO needs to repeat a message multiple times and figure out how to word it so that people truly get it.